 Historically, entryways have not only been used to block or admit access, but have served as symbols of social status.
 In this way, doors and gates are often socially loaded objects that represent the status of the people or authorities that reign behind them.

-In the case of Tatuamunha, and throughout the entire country, there are countless gates and doors that, despite their aesthetic beauty, represent corroded socio-economic dynamics - in an way analogous to the beautifully decaying homes there are similarly prevalent.
+In the case of Tatuamunha, and throughout the entire country, there are countless gates and doors that, despite their aesthetic beauty, represent corroded socio-economic dynamics — in a way analogous to the beautifully-decaying homes that are similarly prevalent.

 However, despite our ability to view the aesthetic beauty of these physical structures, they remain manifestations of dark cultural realities that economically imprison and psychologically undermine those individuals who are constrained to experience such structures as quotidian realities; Individuals who are not fortunate enough to have the socially-endowed luxury of perceiving them as artistically beautiful.